stan-alam/AWS/AWS_CSA/chap03/notes.md

 ## Amazon Machine Images (AMIS)

 The AMI *Amazon Machine Images* defines the initial software that will be on an instance when it is lanuched.
-An AMI defines every aspect of the software state at instance launch, inlcuding:
+An AMI defines every aspect of the software state at instance launch, including:

 	* The OS and its configuration